 Having lived in Manchester for 3 years, I think it’s fair to say that Bristol is not a cheap city to live in.
 What you save on food, you pay towards rent.
-A one bedroom flat in the city centre can easily reach £900.
+A one-bedroom flat in the city centre can easily reach £1100.
 However, if you are happy to commute to work, you can find a 2 bedroom house with a garden for the same price, somewhere outside the city centre.

 Know that there are high agency fees to be paid when you decide to move houses in Bristol.
 Expect to pay anything from £100 to £300 per applicant.
 You usually need another £80 - £180 to have your inventory done and your deposit put in a safe government ran deposit scheme.
 You will need to provide one month rent in advance, as well as a (refundable) deposit (usually 6 weeks worth of rent).

 Essentially you need quite a large chunk of money to move here.
 Bills are to be paid on top of your rental.
-I recommend renting a property which has central gas, this will save you lots of money on a long run.
+I recommend renting a property which has central gas, this will save you lots of money in the long run.
 Before moving in, check the energy rating performance of a house.
 Aim for B or C. Anything beyond that means very expensive monthly bills.

 Here is what you usually need to consider as bills per month: Council Tax, Electricity, Water, Gas, Internet.
 I pay about £300 on top of my rent to cover all the bills.

 Bristol has a relatively mild climate and great air quality.
 As with most British cities, you will find that it rains a lot, summers and winters are both mild and wet.
 There is very rarely snow here in Bristol.
 Although the climate is not ideal for sun lovers, it has its advantages.